AY2425S2-CS2113-T11b-3/tp/docs/UserGuide.md

 **A**: All the data is stored in the /data/ folder.
 Simply transfer this folder to the other computer.

+**Q** What happens if the data file is corrupted?

+**A** NurseSched will continue to run, but there may be unpredictable behaviour.
+Please ensure that the corrupted file is handled accordingly.

 ## Command Summary

 | List        | Action  | Format                                                                                                                            |